criscose/sito_criscose/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I am a PhD student in Information and Communication Technologies at the University of Calabria, Italy.
+My research focuses on optimizing the performance of machine learning applications on Big Data.
+I apply both qualitative and quantitative methods to investigate the role of advanced technologies in enhancing data analysis and processing.

-        Please reach out to collaborate 😃
+        I have contributed to several projects, including:

+            Enhancing Cryptocurrency Price Forecasting: Integrating machine learning with social media and market data to improve prediction accuracy.

+             Multi-dimensional Classification on Social Media Data: Utilizing large language models for detailed reporting and analysis of social media content.

+             Unmasking Deception on Social Media: Developing multimodal approaches to detect false information on social platforms.

+        I am passionate about leveraging advanced technologies to address complex problems and am committed to contributing to the academic and research community.
+Please reach out to collaborate!😃
     design:
       columns: '1'
   - block: collection